MLB Playoffs TV Schedule 2018: What time, TV, c...

 - News Article

-The Colorado Rockies, who finished second in the National League West, meet the Milwaukee Brewers, who won the N.L.
-Central, in a best-of-five National League Division Series, with Game 1 on Thursday, October 4, 2018, at Miller Park in Milwaukee,...
+The Colorado Rockies, down 1-0, meet the Milwaukee Brewers in Game 2 of their best-of-five National League Division Series on Friday, October 5, 2018 (10/5/18) at Miller Park in Milwaukee, Wisconsin.

 Tweets